Geeta Bharat Jain

-Early life and education
+Early life

-Geeta was born in Mumbai and raised in the Mumbai suburb Andheri.
-Geeta Jain graduated from PVT Polytechnic College, Mumbai with the Diploma of Medical Laboratory Technology in 1984.
+Jain was born in Marwari Speaking family in Mumbai and raised in Mumbai suburb Andheri.
+She graduated from PVT Polytechnic College, Mumbai with a Diploma of Medical Laboratory Technology in 1984.
+Jain was the elder sister among three siblings.
+Her father ran a retail cloth shop at Jogeshwari.

-Geeta was raised as an elder sister among three siblings.
-Her father used to run a small retail shop of cloths at Jogeshwari.
+After completing her schooling at M.A. high school, Andheri, she completed her secondary studies at Bhavans College, Mumbai.
+Jain also attended PVT Polytechnic College, Santacruz, Mumbai to pursue the Diploma of Medical Laboratory Technology (D.M.L.T.)

-After completing her schooling at M.A. high school, Andheri, she completed her higher secondary studies at Bhavans College, Mumbai.
-Geeta also went to PVT Polytechnic College, Santacruz, Mumbai to pursue the Diploma of Medical Laboratory Technology (D.M.L.T.)
+Personal life

-In August 1984 Geeta married Bharat Jain.
+In August 1984 she married Bharat Jain.
 They have two daughters.